 In Lagos, you can take kitesurf lessons, suitable for all levels of experience.
 Don’t forget that kitesurfing is way more complex than surfing and windsurfing and therefore it will take a bit longer before you can actually do it.

-You have several options to do SUP tours.
+You have several options to do SUP tours in Lagos.
 If you prefer, you can go to an area far away from all the tourists, in Sagres.

 If you prefer to stay in the city, you can go SUPping at Ponta da Piedade.
 This region of the Algarve is known for its fantastic rock formations and caves and stand-up paddle is definitely a cool way to explore it.